thtop/notes-advanced-js/07-Functional-Programming/05-Pure-Functions-2.md

 ## Very easy to

 - test
+- Compose
-- Compose and avoids a lot of bugs
+- Avoids a lot of bugs
-- because we have no mutations
+- Because we have no mutations
-- no shared state.
+- No shared state.
 - Predictable functions